 Web Summit 2019

-Recently, our colleagues attended the Web Summit in Lisbon, considered as “The best technology conference on the planet” by Forbes.
+Recently, our team members attended the Web Summit in Lisbon.
+It is considered as “The best technology conference on the planet” by Forbes.

-Kutia’s team members had the chance to be a part of this great experience with 1,206 speakers and 22 stages over the course of four days, with topics like data protection, sustainability, and whistle-blowing emerging as the trends of the conference.
+Kutia’s team members had the chance to be a part of this great experience with 1,206 speakers and 22 stages.
+The course lasted for four days, with topics like data protection, sustainability, and whistle-blowing emerging as the trends of the conference.

-Among the speakers were the EU Commissioner for Competition, Margrethe Vestager; the Rotating Chairman of Huawei, Guo Ping; Google’s Sustainability Officer, Kate Brandt; and former Prime Minister of Great Britain, Tony Blair.
+Among the speakers, there were the EU Commissioner for Competition, Margrethe Vestager; the Rotating Chairman of Huawei, Guo Ping; Google’s Sustainability Officer, Kate Brandt; and former Prime Minister of Great Britain, Tony Blair.

-Web Summit is a company from Dublin, Ireland that holds events across the world: Web Summit in Lisbon, Collision in Toronto and RISE in Hong Kong.
+Web Summit is a company from Dublin, Ireland that holds events across the world.
+Events like this involve Web Summit in Lisbon, Collision in Toronto and RISE in Hong Kong.

-At a time of great uncertainty for many industries and indeed, the world itself, this conference gathers the founders and CEOs of technology companies, fast-growing startups, policymakers and heads of state to ask a simple question: where to next?
+This conference gathers the founders and CEOs of technology companies, fast-growing startups, policymakers and heads of state.
+Simply, they seek to answer the question: where to next?

 Faton Selishta, our CTO who attended this event, described this Web Summit as a great experience to learn more: